-1. The guy who thinks he can see through the fog is smart up until the point in the story when he hits the truck full of yogurt at top speed.
+1. The guy who thinks he can see through the fog is smart up until the point in the story when he hits the truck full of yogurt at top speed head on first.

-2. The long line of people following the lead made me think about how many times we prefer to follow someone else's lead instead of charting our own way.
+2. The long line of people following the lead made me think about the many times we prefer to follow someone else's lead instead of charting our own way.
 That may work until we lose sight of why they changed speed or course.
 Afterward, there's probably a lot of splashes of yogurt going on.

-3. The driver up front who makes the effort for everyone probably ends up getting what he wanted - someone to follow, at a different speed - one that would probably need some testing.
+3. The driver up front who makes the effort for everyone probably ends up getting what he wanted -- someone to follow, the chance to go at a different speed -- yet sans testing a dangerous proposition.

-4. When everyone realizes what is happening it's already late to put on brakes.
+4. When everyone realizes what is happening it's already too late (to put on brakes.)

-6. Somehow I imagined each driver alone in their cars - with the others on the road as the only company.
-Stuff going on in their isolated heads -- the day ending, various expectations, desires, mental computations to distract them from the task at hand, driving.
+6. Imagine each driver alone in their cars -- the others on the road as the only company.
+There is stuff going on in their isolated heads -- the day ending, various expectations, desires, mental computations to distract them from the task at hand, driving.

-7. A thick fog makes for difficult conditions.
-When the context is tricky, you want to take special measures to come out alright.
+7. A thick fog makes for difficult driving conditions.
+When the context is tricky, we should take special measures to help us come out alright.
 Sometimes experience is no help.
-We think we remember, or we navigated a turn successfully in the past, but the conditions are never quite the same - we change perceptions, too.
+We think we remember how we navigated a turn successfully in the past, but the conditions are never quite the same -- we change over time as well.